CaNS-World/CaNS/README.md

 Some examples of flows that this code can solve are:

- * periodic or developping channel
+ * periodic or developing channel
- * periodic or developping square duct
+ * periodic or developing square duct
  * tri-periodic domain
  * lid-driven cavity

 ## Motivation

 This project aimed first at being a modern alternative to the well-known FISHPACK routines (Paul Swarztrauber & Roland Sweet, NCAR) for solving a three-dimensional Helmholtz equation.
 After noticing some works simulating canonical flows with iterative solvers -- when faster direct solvers could have been used instead -- it seemed natural to create a versatile tool and make it available.
-This code can be used as a first base code for which solvers for more complex flows can be developed (e.g. extensions with ficticious domain methods).
+This code can be used as a first base code for which solvers for more complex flows can be developed (e.g. extensions with fictitious domain methods).

 ## Method